yehaniharshika/ai-chatbot/README.md

 ---

-## ⭐ Star History
+## 🪪 License

+© 2025 All Right Reserved Created By Yehani Harshika This project is licensed under the [MIT](License.txt) license

+---

 If you find this project helpful, please consider giving it a star on GitHub!

----

-**Made with ❤️ and ⚡ by [Your Name]**
+**Made with ❤️ by [Yehani Harshika]**

 **Powered by Groq AI • Built with React & TypeScript • Styled with Tailwind CSS**

----

-_Last Updated: October 23, 2025_